knyghty/carrick.eu/content/articles/2022/auto-update-dependencies.rst

 and assume it's a major version.
 But it may be that if it doesn't look like it's using semver, it will not count as a major update and will be merged automatically.
 If anyone does know the answer to this, I would `love to hear it`_.
-Luckily, most packages use something similarto semantic versioning these days so I haven't yet had any problems.
+Luckily, most packages use something similar to semantic versioning these days so I haven't yet had any problems.
 I'll update this post if I notice any.

 I hope this saves you some time you could be using for something more fun.